Vegan Coffee Cake

 RECIPE PRINT COMMENTS

-Incredibly moist and a thick layer of cinnamon crumble, this is the best vegan coffee cake!
-Easy to make and perfect for holiday celebrations, gifting, dessert and brunch.
+Incredibly moist and with a thick layer of cinnamon crumble, this is the best vegan coffee cake!
+Easy to make and perfect for holiday celebrations, gifting, dessert, and brunch.

-So, vegan coffee cake it is!
-For serving alongside coffee for a casual visit with friends or part of a larger brunch spread.
+This vegan coffee cake was made for company, serving it alongside coffee for a casual visit with friends or as part of a larger brunch spread.
+It’s the perfect treat to enjoy with coffee, yes, but also to bring as a hostess gift or for a more relaxed weekend breakfast.

-Read on for everything you need to make this vegan coffee cake or scroll all the way to the bottom for the full recipe.
+Read on for everything you need to make this vegan coffee cake, or scroll to the bottom for the full recipe.

 Coffee With Cake